Vladimir Korenev: Early life and education

 Korenev was born on 20 June 1940, in Sevastopol, in the family of Rear Admiral Boris Leonidovich Korenev.
 He lived in Izmail until the family moved to Tallinn, where he became interested in literature and theater.
 Classmate Larisa Luzhina led Vladimir to drama club, directed by Ivan Danilovich Rossomahin.
 The circle also engaged Vitali Konyayev, Igor Yasulovich and Lillian Malkina.

 In 1957, he enrolled in the Russian Institute of Theatre Arts in the studio of People's Artist of the RSFSR Gregory Konskiy and People's Artist of the USSR Olga Androvskaya.

 Career

 Korenev became famous in the 1960s, when he played the lead role of Ichthyander in the film The Amphibian Man, and became known as a sex symbol in the Soviet Union.

-In 1961, he joined the troupe of the Moscow Drama Theatre (Stanislavski and Nemirovich-Danchenko Theatre), where he was invited by Mikhail Yanshin, who led the theatre at the time.
+In 1961, he joined the troupe of the Moscow Drama Theatre (Stanislavsky and Nemirovich-Danchenko Theatre), where he was invited by Mikhail Yanshin, who led the theatre at the time.